Several fitness functions and entanglement gates in quantum kernel generation: Introduction

 \section{Introduction}

 Quantum machine learning (QML) stands out as one of the most promising and fascinating applications of quantum technologies.
 In this pursuit of quantum advantage, the quantum kernel method via support vector machine has emerged as a powerful approach, drawing attention from various research groups \cite{BYH22,GGC22,LAT21,MBS22,PQW20,RML14,SCH21,SYG20, BWP17,SSP14,Schuld2022, huang2021,Di2023,HCT19,MS21}.
-In \cite{HCT19}, two effecive approaches were introduced for the construction of quantum SVMs: the Quantum Kernel Estimator and the Quantum Variational Classifier.
+In \cite{HCT19}, two effective approaches were introduced for the construction of quantum SVMs: the Quantum Kernel Estimator and the Quantum Variational Classifier.
 These methods harness classical data and map it into the quantum state space via a quantum feature map.
 A pivotal element in this procedure is the quantum circuit, which facilitates the transformation of the dataset from its initial low-dimensional real space to a higher-dimensional quantum state space, commonly referred to as the Hilbert space

 The choice of an appropriate feature map, matched to a suitable kernel, emerges as a decisive factor in the success of kernel methods.
-The selection of the right feature map becomes particularly critical depending on the dataset under consideration. \cite{ARG21} first proposed the geneic algorim for the auto generation of feature map in quantume support vector machine.
-Additional advancements \cite{CC2022, baran2021, CSU20, CYH16} have introduced the automatic generation of quantum feature maps through the utilization of multi-objective genetic algorithms.
+The selection of the right feature map becomes particularly critical depending on the dataset under consideration.
+Genetic algorithms, rooted in the principles of natural selection, naturally emerge as a valuable tool for classical support vector machines \cite{Ji2020}, and have been applied to quantum computing in a considerable number of works \cite{Lahoz-Beltra2016,Acampora2021,Chen_2022,CYH16} and quantum support vector machines \cite{Kavitha2022,ARG21,CC2022}. \cite{ARG21} first proposed the genetic algorithm for the auto generation of feature map in quantum support vector machine.
+Additional advancements \cite{baran2021, CSU20} have introduced the automatic generation of quantum circuits through the utilization of multi-objective genetic algorithms.
 These algorithms provide a potent avenue for optimizing gate or circuit structures, circumventing common challenges like local minima and barren plateaus \cite{li2017, lamata2018, chivilikhin2020}.

+Entanglement, a fundamental concept in quantum mechanics, plays a pivotal role in enabling quantum computing.
+In their work, \cite{Nguyen2022} presented an automated search algorithm aimed at determining the optimal layout for entanglement in supervised quantum machine learning.
+They accomplished this using sequential model-based optimization (SMBO).
+Their empirical findings demonstrate that the quantum embedding architecture produced by the automated search algorithm surpasses manually designed architectures in terms of predictive performance.